Planning Your Visit to the Museum

 Unless otherwise indicated, look and admire… but don’t touch!
 The Museum galleries are equipped with an electronic motion-detection system and video surveillance cameras.

-Visitors may take photos for their own personal use in the galleries of the permanent collection and some temporary exhibitions.
+Visitors may take photos for their own personal use in the galleries of the collections and some temporary exhibitions.
 However, it is forbidden to shoot videos, use a flash or a tripod.
+Filming and photo shoots, including wedding photography, are subject to certain specific conditions and must be authorized in advance by the Communications Division.
 The Museum reserves the right to change these rules at any time.

 Families are permitted to take strollers and diaper bags into the galleries.
 In order to protect the artworks, baby backpack carriers and jogging strollers are not permitted.

 Visitors are permitted to take a medium-sized handbag into public areas and galleries.
 In order to protect the artworks, any bag larger than 32 x 43 cm, as well as umbrellas, rollerblades and other cumbersome objects, must be checked into the cloakroom.
 However, travel luggage will not be accepted.